brightspot/react-examples/restification/README.md

 Navigate to `http://localhost:3000/` in the web browser and see the text from the published content.

-Type in the display name created earlier for the GET with params and POST query.
+Type in the display name created earlier for the GET with params and POST request.

 ## Try it yourself